dallay/lyra/.junie/guidelines.md

 ## Build and Configuration Instructions

 ### Prerequisites

 - Java (version specified in `.java-version`)
 - Node.js (version specified in `.nvmrc`)
 - PNPM (for frontend package management)
 - Docker and Docker Compose (for running dependencies)
+- GNU Make (for using the provided Makefile targets)

 ### Building the Project

 #### Backend (Kotlin/Spring Boot)

 The project uses Gradle as the build tool.
 The Gradle wrapper (`gradlew`) is included in the repository, so you don't need to install Gradle separately.

 ```bash